Salesforce Implementation: The Complete Guide [2025]

 • Identifying pivotal personnel, processes, and technology needs.

-Phase #2: Establish CRM Project Foundations
+Stage #2: Establish Salesforce CRM Project Foundations

 In this stage, you: